Empowering Indigenous Women in Cannabis

 Angelita Green holds a Bachelor’s degree from Georgia State University and a Master’s degree in Taxation from Strayer University.
 She obtained her IRS practice license in 2015 and is based in Georgia, where she enjoys family time, volunteering, and playing bingo.

-Dawn Houle, MBA International Business
+Dawn Houle, MBA economic development

+Dawn Houle holds a Master of Business Administration (MBA) specialization in Economic Development.
 Dawn is the President and founder of SunSinger Consulting, LLC, a Washington, DC-based Native American woman-owned company.
 She is dedicated to fostering strategic partnerships for and with Native American Tribes, artists, business owners, and individuals.
+Dawn is a tribal citizen of the Chippewa Cree Tribe of Montana.

 Strength in Community, Growth in Business